Skip to main content

 Overview

 Firewall rules control which external services and resources your Entegrata instance can communicate with.
-By defining application rules (for domain names) and network rules (for IP addresses), you establish granular control over your instance’s outbound network access.
+Rules are organized by data source — making it easy to see exactly which policies apply to each integration — and by system-level rules for infrastructure-wide access.
 This is a critical security feature that:

 • Restricts outbound connections to only approved destinations